lrgr/munk/experiments/homology-scores-permutation-test/README.md

 > al [2] to generate graphs with given degree distributions and remove
 > self loops and parallel edges afterwards.
 We then compute an empirical
 > P-value by counting the number of pairs of random networks for which
-> the difference in mean Handl homology scores between homologs and
+> the difference in mean MUNK homology scores between homologs and
 > non-homologs is greater than that observed in real PPI networks."

 ## Usage